scope-lab-vu/deep-nn-car/README.md

 1) **Speed PWM**: PWM ranges from (15,15.8) which corresponds to speed (0,1) m/s.
 2) **Steering PWM**: PWM ranges from (10,20) which corresponds to an angle range of (-30,30) degrees.

+# Important Links

+Components and assembly of DeepNNCar can be found at: [Components and Assembly](https://github.com/scope-lab-vu/deep-nn-car/wiki/Components-and-Assembly)

+Configuring the server and client setup for DeepNNCar can be performed by following the instructions at [Configuring server and client](https://github.com/scope-lab-vu/deep-nn-car/wiki/Configuring-the-Server-and-Client)

+Some Safety features implemented on DeepNNCar are discussed in: [DeepNNCar Safety Features](https://github.com/scope-lab-vu/deep-nn-car/wiki/DeepNNCar-features)

+Some common errors we encountered during our experiments is discussed in [Troubleshooting common errors](https://github.com/scope-lab-vu/deep-nn-car/wiki/Troubleshooting)

 # Components for building DeepNNCar